rapidsms/rapidsms/docs/topics/backends/vumi.rst

 For local development, it's easy to setup an SMPP simulator for testing purposes.
 Vumi suggests using `SMPPSim <http://www.seleniumsoftware.com/user- guide.htm#intro>`_.
-SMPPSim is a testing utility which mimics the behaviour of the Short Message Peer to Peer Protocol (SMPP) based Short Message Service Center (SMSC).
+SMPPSim is a testing utility which mimics the behavior of the Short Message Peer to Peer Protocol (SMPP) based Short Message Service Center (SMSC).